kaiap16/ICA-Website-Assignment/README.md

 stylesheets (wp and mine) and enque assets

-sidebars - coded and use-->
+sidebars - coded and used-->

 # Header
 - header.php contains the necessary structure to create the layout of the navigation bar and search field at the top of the screen.
 It is mainly written in HTML and PHP (for functionality of search field).
 The !DOCTYPE declaration is used to specify the document is written in HTML.